purhya/flit-ui/README.md

 ## Preview

-A very simple [preview page](https://pucelle.github.io/flit-ui/) is here, more resources will come in the future.
+A simple [Preview Page](https://pucelle.github.io/flit-ui/) is here, more resources will come in the future.

 ## Note